mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

      Omega_rot_source = 'MODEL'

 Using this option, GYRE will use the rotation profile of the MESA model to account for the effect of rotation on the stellar pulsations.
-Next, tell GYRE which MESA model to use as input
+Next, tell GYRE to use the last MESA model as input

 .. code-block:: console